protono/hello-algo/algos.md

 - The context data of a function is stored in a memory area called "stack frame space" and will not be released until the function returns.
 Therefore, **recursion is usually more memory-intensive than iteration**.
 - Calling functions recursively incurs additional overhead. **So recursion is usually less time efficient than looping**.

-As shown in the follwoing picture, before the termination condition is triggered, there are $n$ recursive functions that do not return at the same time, and the recursion depth is $n$.
+As shown in the following picture, before the termination condition is triggered, there are $n$ recursive functions that do not return at the same time, and the recursion depth is $n$.

 ![图 2-4   递归调用深度](./pictures/2.2.2.1.png)